Representations of Thread Quivers: Preadditive semi-hereditary categories

 is exact.
 Pseudocokernels are defined in a dual way.

 With every object $A$ of $\aa$, we may associate a \emph{standard projective} $\aa(-,A)$ and a \emph{standard injective} $\aa(A,-)^*$.
-It is clear that every finitely generated projective is a direct summand of a standard projective.
+It is clear that every finitely generated projective is a direct summand of a finite direct sum of standard projectives.
 If $\aa$ has finite direct sums and idempotents split in $\aa$, then every finitely generated projective is isomorphic to a standard projective.
 Dual notions hold for injective objects.